All Episodes

 You can't articulate yourself.

-Well yeah, IQs have been on the decline, but if you flood the country with random third worlders, the IQ will eventually decline.
+Well, yeah, IQs have been on the decline, but if you flood the country with random third worlders, the IQ will eventually decline.

 That's just a fact.

-But also, this isn't the argument that you think it is, because that just means that yeah, okay, well, yeah, we should we our education system needs a bit of reform.
+But also, this isn't the argument that you think it is because that just means that, yeah, okay, well, yeah, we should.

 Okay, that's fine.

-So you're saying that people in power are failing English kids as well, then like it's not an argument.
+So you're saying that people in power are failing English kids as well then?

 This is not an argument.

-It's it's pure discrimination.
+It's pure discrimination.

 Yeah, sure.